MumenJarrah/CloudLabs/lab6.md

 ```
 ![rule1](images/lab6-4-u.png)

-&emsp; In your lab report, please include your rules and screenshots to demonstrate that your firewall works as expected.
-When you are done with this task, please remember to clean the table or restart the container before moving on to the next task.
+&emsp; When you are done with this task, please remember to clean the table or restart the container before moving on to the next task.

 ### 3.5 Task 1.C: Protecting Internal Servers